hughfdjackson/ele/README.markdown

 Ele is a super-simple logging library.
 It lets you:

-* store clones of non-function JS values (taking a 'JSON copy'\* of all object values)
+* store clones of non-function JS values (taking a 'JSON clone'\* of all object values)
 * wrap any function to create a new function whose return values are auto-logged
 * See the timestamp associated with any occurance of logging

-\* *'JSON copy' refers to using JSON.stringify, then JSON.parse on a value, returning a JS value that won't be mutated later.*
+\* *'JSON clone' refers to using JSON.stringify, then JSON.parse on a value, returning a JS value that won't be mutated later.*

 ## API